 I am a journalist, blogger, author, life coach, and facilitator of creativity workshops.
-Over a 30-year career, I have worked in three forms of media – print, web, and television.
+Over a 35-year career, I have worked in three forms of media – print, web, and television.
 My features, profiles, and columns have appeared on NJ.com, New Jersey Monitor, FoxBusiness.com, CNBC.com, Entrepreneur.com, Beliefnet.com, and Fortune.com as well as in Ladies Home Journal and Parents magazines.
 I have also written branded content for Mutual of Omaha’s Aha Moments and Airstream’s Live Riveted campaigns, both uplifting avenues to connect with potential customers.

 After spending a decade chronicling the professional and spiritual journey that changed my life, I published a memoir called Alive in the Sunshine in 2016.
 I am also the creator of the blog, UnfetteredExpression.com, where I craft columns about culture, travel and current events; this venture was born from a desire to throw off the filters and tap into the power of pure expression like never before.
 UnfetteredExpression.com was a finalist in the 2017 National Society of Newspaper Columnists contest.
 Those columns can also be found on Medium.com.

 I spent five years writing a twice-weekly column called Game Plan for FoxBusiness.com, where I had the pleasure of combining my writer and coach voices while also having the opportunity to delve into what entrepreneurs and creatives (i.e., Stacy London, Julia Cameron, Barbara Ehrenreich) have to teach us via their own lives.
 I then spent two years writing a weekly blog post for A Day Well Lived, a vibrant project with over 280,000 Facebook followers.